 1. Thomas L. Jennings

 People objected to an African American receiving a patent, but Jennings had a loophole: He was a free man.
-At the time, U.S. patent laws said that the "[slavemaster] is the owner of the fruits of the labor of the slave both manual and intellectual"—meaning slaves couldn't legally own their ideas or inventions, but nothing was stopping Jennings.
-Several decades later, Congress extended patent rights to all African American individuals, both slaves and freedmen.
+At the time, U.S. patent laws said that the "[slavemaster] is the owner of the fruits of the labor of the slave both manual and intellectual"—meaning enslaved people couldn't legally own their ideas or inventions, but nothing was stopping Jennings.
+Several decades later, Congress extended patent rights to all African American individuals, both enslaved and free.